 *As an Amazon Associate, I earn from qualifying purchases at no extra cost to you.

-On a cold winter night, chicken pot pie is a great comfort food!
+On a cold winter night, veggie pot pie is a great comfort food!
 This recipe is so simple and versatile.
 You can change the veggies to fit your family’s tastes.
-I like to serve it over biscuits, but you could just as easily put it inside a crust.
+I like to serve it as a stew, but you could just as easily put it inside a crust.

-Next, slice 3 stalks celery and dice one medium-size onion.
-Saute them with two tablespoons butter and 1 tablespoon chicken bouillon in a saucepan over medium heat till tender.
-I just LOVE the smell of onions sauteing in butter!
+First, slice 3 stalks celery and dice one medium-size onion.
+Saute them with two tablespoons water and 1 tablespoon veggie bouillon in a saucepan over medium heat till tender.
+I just LOVE the smell of onions sauteing!

 At this point, you could pour into a pie crust, top with more pie crust, cut slits in the top with a sharp knife, and bake at 375 for about 45 minutes or till crust is a nice golden brown.
-I like to serve it warm over biscuits or toast!
+I like to serve it as a stew or over toast!
 My littlest wanted soup, so I stirred water into hers and she was happy.
-I am not big on pie crust, so I like to serve this over biscuits.
-I have an amazing recipe for Light and Fluffy Homemade Biscuits that are a snap to whip up!
-Watch for that recipe as well!
-This is a meal all in one!
-Meat, veggies, and starch (biscuits), but we also like to have a bowl of canned fruit on the side to round it out!
 I hope you enjoy this recipe!